Why Make A Yeast Starter?

 - After there is no visible activity (roughly two days), refrigerate for a day to let the yeast settle and decant the excess liquid.
 The yeast will be the light color top part of the sediment, so don’t pour this off.
 From this point you can either:

 - Pitch the yeast after giving it a good swirl.

 - Make another starter and repeat the above instructions if you need more yeast cells.

 - Store the yeast for up to a few weeks refrigerated provided you have good sanitation.
 If you want to store them longer, you should make another starter before using them.

 Water – The water you use for your starter does not have to be the same profile as for the beer you’re going to brew, with a possible exception being pitching at High Krausen.
 You should ensure though that the water used for your starter has the minimum mineral content for yeast health.
 So in other words, don’t use untreated RO water.

 Yeast Strain – If you’re using a strain of yeast (such as lager yeast) that’s optimal temperature range is below 20-24oC (68-75oF), you should still propagate your starter at 20-24oC (68-75oF) with a possible exception being pitching at High Krausen.

 Pitching at High Krausen – If you are planning to pitch your yeast starter at High Krausen, you may want to have a similar wort composition for your starter as the beer with which you will be pitching it.
-The reason being that the active yeast cells at High Krausen have been acclimated to living in one environment, so a drastic change of environment should be avoided.
-Additionally, you may want to propagating your starter within the yeasts recommended temperature range and using a similar water profile to avoid off flavors.
+The reason being is that the active yeast cells at High Krausen have been acclimated to living in one environment, so a drastic change of environment should be avoided.
+Additionally, you may want to propagate your starter within the yeasts recommended temperature range and using a similar water profile to avoid off flavors.
 This is most applicable if what you will be brewing is a “cleaner” styles of beer such as light lagers.
 Keep in mind that lower temperatures mean a longer time.